Philippine Marine Corps: Marine Rifle Battalions

-The Philippine Marine Corps has twelve regular Marine Battalions.
-Three battalions are assigned to each of the four maneuver brigades and a single battalion is rotated back to the Marine headquarters for refit and retraining for at least six months up to one year before redeployment to operational areas in the southern Philippines.
+The Philippine Marine Corps has twelve regular Marine Rifle Battalions.
+Three battalions are assigned to each of the four maneuver brigades and a single battalion is rotated back to the Marine headquarters for refit and retraining for at least six months up to one year before redeployment to operational areas throughout the Philippines.
 Each of the twelve battalions is organized into three rifle companies and a headquarters and service company.
 The battalions are augmented with elements of other units, such as artillery, armored vehicles or watercraft, for specific tasks.
-These units, when supported with assets from the CSSB form the core of a Marine Battalion Landing Team (MBLT).
-A combat engineer unit from the Naval Combat Engineer Brigade (NCEBde) or Seabees can be attached for construction, survivability, mobility and countermobility support.
-Elements from the Marine Special Operations Group (MARSOG) can also be attached for reconnaissance and unconventional warfare support to make it Special Operations Capable (SOC).
+A combat engineer unit from the Naval Combat Engineer Brigade (NCEBde) or Seabees can be attached for construction, survivability, mobility and counter mobility support.
+Elements from the Force Reconnaissance Group (FRG) can also be attached for reconnaissance and unconventional warfare support to make it Special Operations Capable (SOC).

-The PMC's marine battalion teams are the following units: